h4915577/java-senior-dev-refresher/microservices.md

 How do you scale a microservice?

-8. AWS Autoscaling how it works.
+AWS Autoscaling how it works.
 Scenario based questions

-9. Elastic Load Balancers - its use and working
+Elastic Load Balancers - its use and working

-10. Message Queue - AWS SQS and SNS, How you implemented them in your previous project and for what purpose.
+Message Queue - AWS SQS and SNS, How you implemented them in your previous project and for what purpose.

-11. Optimization of Application - Cacheing , Cron-Jobs (Scheduling)
+Optimization of Application - Cacheing , Cron-Jobs (Scheduling)

-12. Java Reflection

-13. Data Warehouse

-14. ChangeStream (MongoDB related)

-15. Difference between Spring Data JPA and Hibernate.
+Difference between Spring Data JPA and Hibernate.

 What's saga pattern? why you are using it?
 Give an example (e-commerce, or any example)